denodrivers/sqlite3/doc.md

 const u8FromSqlite = new Uint8Array(4);
 const f32FromSqlite = new Float32Array(u8FromSqlite.buffer); // safely convert back when retrieved from sqlite, no copy
 ```

+Note 3: The `parseJson` option allows you to disable JSON parsing which is
+enabled by default.